Should You Cover Your Pool When It Rains? Expert Guide

 Pools with Low CYA Levels

 If your cyanuric acid (CYA) level is below 30 ppm, rain will further dilute your stabilizer, making chlorine less effective.
-Cover the pool and add stabilizer after the rain stops - typically 1 pound per 3,000 gallons to raise CYA by 10 ppm.
+Cover the pool and add stabilizer after the rain stops - following manufacturer dosage instructions as rates vary by product type.

 Problems with Unnecessary Pool Covering